inkscope/inkscope-ansible/README.md

 You can install directly from the source on github by cloning the repository :

     git clone https://github.com/inkscope/inkscope-ansible.git

+Install ansible used roles by the command:

+    ansible-galaxy install -r requirements.yaml

 ## Configuration and usage